aws-samples/eks-saas-gitops/terraform/README.md

 To guarantee a smooth installation:

 - Confirm the installation and configuration of all prerequisites.
-- Verify the AWS region in `export AWS_REGION` matches your intended provision region.
+- Verify the AWS region in `echo $AWS_REGION` matches your intended provision region.
 - Ensure AWS credentials are correctly set to prevent any access or permission issues.

 ## Troubleshooting with quick_fix_flux.sh